douglasgreen/outlines/mathematics/discrete_mathematics.md

 - **Conferences and Workshops**: Attending academic conferences and workshops is a great way to stay updated with the latest developments and network with professionals in the field.

 As Discrete Mathematics continues to evolve, it is poised to play an increasingly crucial role in addressing complex problems in computer science, engineering, and beyond.
 Its applications are vast and interdisciplinary, signaling a future where it will continue to be an essential area of study and research.

+## Glossary of Terms

+**Set**: A collection of distinct objects, considered as an object in its own right.
+Sets are one of the most fundamental concepts in mathematics.

+**Function**: A relation between a set of inputs and a set of permissible outputs with the property that each input is related to exactly one output.

+**Graph**: A collection of vertices (or nodes) and a collection of edges that connect pairs of vertices.
+A fundamental tool in graph theory.

+**Algorithm**: A step-by-step procedure or formula for solving a problem, typically used for data processing, calculation, and related tasks.

+**Logic**: The study of reasoning.
+This includes the study of propositions, inference, and the principles that guide reasonable thinking.

+**Permutation**: An arrangement of all or part of a set of objects, with regard to the order of the arrangement.
+For example, the permutations of the set {1, 2, 3} are {1, 2, 3}, {1, 3, 2}, {2, 1, 3}, etc.

+**Combination**: A selection of items from a collection, such that (unlike permutations) the order of selection does not matter.
+For example, the 2-combinations of the set {1, 2, 3} are {1, 2}, {1, 3}, and {2, 3}.

+**Matrix**: A rectangular array of numbers or other mathematical objects, for which operations such as addition and multiplication are defined.

+**Probability**: A branch of mathematics that deals with the likelihood or chance of different outcomes in various scenarios.

+**Number Theory**: A branch of pure mathematics devoted primarily to the study of the integers and integer-valued functions.

+**Binary Operation**: An operation that combines two elements (called operands) to produce another element.
+Examples include addition, subtraction, multiplication, and division.

+**Group**: A set equipped with an operation that combines any two of its elements to form a third element and that satisfies certain conditions, namely associativity, the existence of an identity element, and the existence of inverse elements.

+**Ring**: A set equipped with two binary operations satisfying properties that generalize those of arithmetic operations (addition and multiplication).

+**Field**: A set on which addition, subtraction, multiplication, and division are defined and behave as the corresponding operations on rational and real numbers do.

+**Topology**: A branch of mathematics that studies the properties of space that are preserved under continuous transformations.

+**Induction**: A method of mathematical proof typically used to establish a given statement for all natural numbers.

+**Recursion**: A way of defining functions in which the function is applied within its own definition.

+**Sequence**: An enumerated collection of objects in which repetitions are allowed and order matters.

+**Relation**: A collection of ordered pairs containing objects from two sets.
+It defines the relationship between the elements of these sets.

+**Combinatorics**: The branch of mathematics studying the enumeration, combination, and permutation of sets of elements and the mathematical relations that characterize their properties.